lyle-morris-fiserv/pixel/components/loaders.md

 1. **Stroke** - Indicates how much the process has progressed.
 2. **Background** - The static area that the bar indicator moves on top of and acts as a fixed visual reference of what the total length and duration of the process could be.
 3. **Percentage** - provides a textual indicator of progress. (optional)
+4. **Skeleton container** - Show the various sections that are currently loading content.
+5. **Skeleton elements** - Shows the type of data that is being loaded

 <img src="../images/components/loader/loader_usage_anatomy.png" alt="Loader Usage Anatomy"/>